gnprice/tsflower/README.md

   This is mainly useful for the same reason as converting more nodes: without it, a lot of real-world type definitions don't get started.

-- Figure out renaming and rewriting:
+- Do more renaming and rewriting:

   - Type references to things like `ReadonlyArray` in the default lib, which become a constant other identifier.
+Use `defaultLibraryRewrites` with `MapResultType.FixedName` in the mapper.

   - Type references to things like `Omit` in the default lib, which have to act more like a macro -- rewriting the type reference in place, using its arguments.
+Use `defaultLibraryRewrites` with `MapResultType.TypeReferenceMacro` in the mapper.

+- Extend the driver and CLI layer:

+  - Output to files, rather than stdout.

+  - Transform a program of multiple files at once.

+  - Take just an (installed) NPM package name; find the TS type definitions via its package.json, find the desired destination via convention and/or configuration, and go.

+- Build more of a test framework:

+  - Have a test script (vs. just having `node . t/sample/downstream.d.ts` in interactive shell history.)

+  - For the sample files, keep expected output in version control.
+Update and show diff, if any.

+  - Run Flow on sample-file output, and fail on error.

+  - Have React and React Native available to import from sample files.
+Pull in as dev dependencies, then?

+  - Act on some packages in integration directory, much the same as on sample files.  ...
+Maybe don't keep expected output in version control;
+    seems big.  ...
+OTOH it does sound awfully nice to make a change and see exactly what it does to the output on a wide sample.  ...
+Hmm, I think I basically want to see those diffs in the development-iteration loop, but don't want to read them in the history.
+Well, start by leaving out and just asking if Flow passes.

+- Figure out more renaming and rewriting:

-    An intermediate category is that some things could be defined as a single (generic) type alias in the Flow type system, but just don't happen to be defined in the Flow stdlib.
+  - A possible intermediate category between `MapResultType.FixedName` and `MapResultType.TypeReferenceMacro` is that some things could be defined as a single (generic) type alias in the Flow type system, but just don't happen to be defined in the Flow stdlib.
 For those, we may insert a definition at the top of the file.